 How to Prepare:

-• Education: A degree in cybersecurity, information technology, or computer science is essential.
-Some professionals enter the field with backgrounds in criminal justice or law enforcement, especially with a focus on cybercrimes.
+- Education: A degree in cybersecurity, computer science, or information technology is a good foundation.
+Many cybersecurity professionals also come from backgrounds in criminal justice with a focus on cybercrimes.

 Career Outlook: